celestiaorg/docs/docs/nodes/bridge-node.md

 You should be seeing logs coming through of the bridge node syncing.

 You have successfully set up a bridge node that is syncing with the network.

-If you want to next run a validator node, read the following tutorial [here](../nodes/validator-node.md).